 The Secretary of State selects Scheduled Ancient Monuments as they are nationally important archaeological features which can be:

 - isolated structures

-You need to get Scheduled Monument Consent before you carry out any type of on a site.
+You need to get Scheduled Monument Consent before you carry out any type of work or development on a site.
 The Department of Culture Media and Sport with advice from Historic England are responsible for giving consent.